Neara-Software/ground_segmentation_exercise/README.md

 ## Point cloud segmentation exercise

 Neara recently launched a [new product](https://www.neara.com/revolutionary-automated-lidar-classification/) for automatic LiDAR classification.
-We have to deal with a lot of LiDAR and the point cloud files that come from them.
-Often in the hundreds of millions of points to billions of points.
+We have to deal with a lot of LiDAR point cloud files -- often in the hundreds of millions to billions of points.

 This exercise provides a bit of exposure to point cloud processing and segmentation.
 We captured a bit of LiDAR on an iPad Pro ([./data/Pole1.las](./Pole.las)).
 When visualized, it looks like this: